 Western Washington Wilderness

-“Run don’t walk to attend the week-long Wilderness Survival Immersion class offered by the Wilderness Awareness School.
+“Run don’t walk to attend the week-long Basecamp Survival Week.
 Not only did I gain valuable survival skills but also established a lasting connection to nature in a new way that I had not experienced before.
 Beyond that, the entire experience was transformative and rejuvenating.”

 What would it be like to relate to the Earth without the conveniences of our modern world?
-During the 7-day Wilderness Survival Immersion, you will explore this realm with highly experienced instructors who are skilled at creating challenges that are just within your grasp!
+During the 7-day Basecamp Survival Week, you will deepen into this reality with highly experienced instructors who are skilled at creating challenges that are just within your grasp!

-The Wilderness Survival Immersion serves as a stepping-stone for those wanting to expand their connection with nature and build their wilderness survival and ancestral living skills.
-This wilderness survival skills course is designed to allow you to experience nature directly, and feel the freedom of surviving off the land and learning to trust the earth to provide for all of your needs.
+This week serves as a stepping-stone for those wanting to expand their connection with nature and build their wilderness survival and ancestral living skills.
+The experience is designed to allow you to experience nature directly, feel the freedom of surviving off the land, and learn to trust the earth to provide for all of your needs.

 - Making fire (with modern and ancient methods)